 A house party gathered for a celebration.

-Everyone trapped in the house together, isolated by a storm of almost Biblical proportions that brings down the phone lines, cause the power to flicker, makes the roads undrive-able…
+Everyone trapped in the house together, isolated by a storm of almost Biblical proportions that brings down the phone lines, causes the power to flicker, makes the roads undrive-able…

 At one point in the book I got too clever by half and thought I’d figured it all out.

 I hadn’t a clue, right until the very end.

 (And don’t worry, there are no plot-spoilers here.
 Wouldn’t do that to you.)